-The school lunch program continues to be supported by funds from the general fund.
+The school lunch program continues to be supported by funds from the General Fund.
 Revenues generated from the National School Lunch Program and the District's lunch program is stable with healthy student participation, but does not meet expenses.
 It should be noted that labor, employees' retirement and health insurance costs continue to increase each year.
 The lack of financial resources in the community and our District's commitment to preparing quality food has limited this program's ability to be self-sustaining, but we are making several changes to bring the program close to self-sufficiency.

-The cafeteria increased its deficit from \$520,578 in the previous year to \$776,997 this school year.
+The cafeteria decreased its deficit from \$776,997 in the previous year to \$647,788 this school year.

-For the 2022-2023 school year, the universal free lunch program ended and the District returned to the pre-covid meal fee structure.
+For the 2023-2024 school year, the District participated in the Community Eligibility Program to provide free meals to all students.
 The District has remained in the Universal Free Breakfast Program to help promote more children to eat breakfast in the morning when it is offered free of charge.